-Stepping into an era where data is the new oil, entrepreneurs belonging to disparate industries are increasingly harnessing the power of data to improve their operations, serve customer better and create new business opportunities to perk up the profitability metrics.
-The Internet of Things (IoT)– a catch-all term used to describe interconnected ecosystem of internet-enabled objects where devices, sensors, datahubs, networks, microprocessors communicate with each other on their conditions and whereabouts– is ushering the retail industry by offering limitless opportunities.
+Stepping into an era where data is the new oil, entrepreneurs belonging to disparate industries are increasingly harnessing the power of data to improve their operations, serve the customer better and create new business opportunities to perk up the profitability metrics.
+The Internet of Things (IoT)– a catch-all term used to describe the interconnected ecosystem of internet-enabled objects where devices, sensors, datahubs, networks, microprocessors communicate with each other on their conditions and whereabouts– is ushering the retail industry by offering limitless opportunities.
 Be it highly personalized shopping experiences or remote interactions with products, IoT is now becoming a real game-changer in the retail supply chain.

 A recent study conducted by Retail Systems Research found that 72% retailers have IoT related projects underway.